kevinamiri/maila/src/pages/index.en.md

     - Yes, we support languages other than English.
 The best quality translations are currently available in English.
     - Can I customize this tools to meet my needs?
     - Yes, we offer custom solutions to our clients.
 Please contact us for more information.
+    - How is Maila AI-generated content different from other forms of content?
+    - Our AI-powered copywriting tools are designed to produce content that is indistinguishable from human-written content.
 H01194:
   - AI Copy Generator
   - Use advanced artificial intelligence to generate content for your website, blog or marketing materials.